tobigiwa/screenMonitor/README.md

 > **ToDo**

 This one, not central at all, is the last thing we should handle if we agree it is "Okay" to have.
 The idea is to have a UI like the mobile app version of [Trello](https://trello.com/), where we have three columns; "ToDo", "Doing" and "Done"; with drag and drop.
 Ideally Todo items should be limited to two weeks.
-Seeing we have a Reminder system already, it would only be frontend heavy, so small work on the Go side of things.
+Seeing we have a Reminder system already, it would only be frontend heavy,and just few rewiring on the Go side of things.

 ## Project Architecture